+Hans Hellsmark

-Hans Hellsmark Department of Energy Technology, SP Technical Research Institute of Sweden
+Energy Technology, SP Technical Research Institute of Sweden

+Staffan Jacobsson

-Staffan Jacobsson Department of Energy and Environment, Chalmers University of Technology
+Department of Energy and Environment, Chalmers University of Technology

-Division of Systems Analysis (H. Hellsmark) and Division of Environmental Systems Analysis (S. Jacobsson) Chapter reviewers: Maria Grahn, Daniel Johansson, Physical Resource Theory, Energy and Environment, Chalmers
+- Division of Systems Analysis - Division of Environmental Systems Analysis

+Chapter reviewers: Maria Grahn, Daniel Johansson, Physical Resource Theory, Energy and Environment, Chalmers

 A core technology in biorefinieries is that of biomass gasification (see Chapter 2).
 Over the last three decades, experiments have been undertaken where different applications have been explored.
-In the 1980s, gasified biomass replaced oil in some lime kilns in the paper and pulp industry and experiments were later made with electricity production.
+In the 1980s, gasified biomass replaced oil in some lime kilns in the kraft pulp industry and experiments were later made with electricity production.
 The current focus (and the focus of this chapter) is on synthetic fuels from biomass gasification.
-Within the EU there are nine prominent demonstration facilities, centred on three dominant technological trajectories, in the process of being realized in Austria, Finland, Germany and Sweden.
+Within the EU nine prominent demonstration facilities have emerged since the late 1990s.
+These are located in Austria, Finland, Germany and Sweden, and where each plant is focusing on one of the three dominating technological trajectories outlined in Figure 12.1.

-Each demonstration plant is at the heart of an alliance consisting of a wide range of firms, institutes and universities.
-Whereas many of these plants are well under way, none of them have yet completed the initial demonstration phase for production of synthetic fuels.
+Each of these demonstration plants is at the heart of an alliance consisting of a wide range of firms, institutes and universities.
+Whereas some of these plants are well under way, none of them have yet completed the initial demonstration phase for production of synthetic fuels.
 Moreover, this phase is followed by a dramatic, and very costly, up-scaling of the plants to full scale semi-commercial demonstrations and, eventually, commercial plants.
 The various biomass gasification technologies are, hence, largely untried.

 In such early phases of development, there are generic uncertainties facing investors in terms of technology, markets and institutions.1 These uncertainties also abound in this case and risk delaying or even jeopardizing progress towards commercial plants.
-This calls into question how policy may continue to support the development of a technological field which is seen as one, of many, that may help us reduce the threat of climate change.2 They also raise questions about the realism of EU's expectations of the time scale involved in creating a substantial supply of biofuels from lignocellulosic feedstock (see Chapter 4 on biomass resources and Chapter 6, Figures 6.7-6.9, on conversion efficiencies).
-The purpose
+This calls into question how policy may continue to support the development of a technological field which is seen as one, of many, that may help us reduce the threat of climate change.2 They also raise questions about the realism of EU's expectations of the time scale involved in creating a substantial supply of biofuels from lignocellulosic feedstock (see Chapter 4 on biomass resources and Chapter 9, Figures 9.7-9.9, on conversion efficiencies).
+The purpose of this chapter is, therefore, to identify policy challenges and discuss options for moving from the current small scale pilot and demonstration plants to a larger scale diffusion of gasified biomass in the EU in the course of the next decades.